-Semel joined the Berkeley Law faculty in 2001, as the first director of the Death Penalty Clinic.
-She represents clients facing capital punishment at all stages of the proceedings in California and several states in the South.
+Semel was the founding director of the Death Penalty Clinic, which she currently co-directs.
+In that role, she represents clients facing capital punishment at all stages of the proceedings in California and several states in the South.
 Semel and her students have filed amicus curiae briefs in death penalty cases in the U.S. Supreme Court, including Miller-El v.
 Cockrell, Miller-El v.
 Dretke, Snyder v.
 Louisiana, and Williams v.
 California (all dealing with race discrimination in jury selection).

 Education